jwickowski/codepruner.com/src/codepruner.com/content/english/post/2021/welcome-on-CodePruner.md

 title: "Welcome on CodePruner.com"
 author: "Jerzy Wickowski"
 images:
-  - "images/blog/red-sharp-pruner.jpg"
+  - "images/posts/2021/welcome-on-CodePruner.jpg"
 url: "posts/ideas/welcome-on-CodePruner"
 date: 2021-03-22T21:16:58+01:00
 draft: false
-tags: ["start a new thing", "blog"]
+tags: ["hugo", "blog", "ideas"]
 categories: ["ideas"]
 type: "regular"
 ---

-# Welcome on Code Pruner blog
 Hi, I am Jurek Wickowski.
 I am developer and I am starting with a new project.
 It is Code Pruner Community.
-It will be based on this blog, at the beginnig, but it will grow.
+It will be based on this blog, at the beginning, but it will grow.
 It is my plan at least.

-# What will be there?
+## What will be there?
 I am going to start blogging in English, because it is a great opportunity to reach to new people around the world.
-To spead the knowledge about clean coding, ongoing refactoring, team communiation and so on.
+To spread the knowledge about clean coding, ongoing refactoring, team communication and so on.
 In shortcut how to create software in great quality.

-# What is my plan?
+## What is my plan?
 * Write in English
   * To improve my language skills
   * To write worldwide